 PARTICIPATION IN LEVEL I FIELDWORK: A student will participate in a Level I fieldwork experience (FWE-I) only if he or she is passing or has passed all corresponding didactic interventions coursework up to the point of the fieldwork experience.
 A student who may be failing the didactic portion of an intervention course may not begin his/her FWE-I. Furthermore, a student who appeals course grades will not be allowed to begin the FWE-I during the appeal process.
+The Tampa OTD entry-level "two-course failure" program policy does not apply in this scenario, as the intervention courses and their associated FWE-I's are linked programmatically.
+The Interventions course and its associated FWE-I will be retaken the following year by the student, should they choose to return to the program.

 PARTICIPATION IN LEVEL II FIELDWORK: Students will be permitted to participate in the first FWE-II, or OTD 8391 offered during the summer semester, only after successful completion of all required academic coursework prior to OTD 8391.
-Students who fail this first FWE-II rotation, may or may not be offered, the opportunity to retake the failed OTD 8391 immediately, which is during the Fall semester.
-Upon the successful retake of the failed fieldwork rotation, the student will not be able to begin their coursework until the following Fall semester with the next OTD cohort.
-Therefore, the student will not be enrolled in the Winter and Summer semesters but will be able to reenroll with the next cohort in the Fall semester.
-The same requirement to immediately retake failed rotation for the FWE-II and Capstone experience rotations will be enforced.
+Students who fail this first FWE-II rotation, at the discretion of the faculty may or may not be offered one of the following opportunities:

+- 1. Continue with the scheduled didactic courses during the Fall semester, and proceed with OTD 8391, 8393, and 8494 in succession which will mean an extension of coursework for one extra semester, or - 2.
+Retake the failed OTD 8391 immediately, which is during the Fall semester.
+Upon successful retake of the failed fieldwork rotation, the student will not be able to begin their didactic coursework until the following Fall semester with the next OTD cohort.

 Students may retake only one FWE-II.
 Should students fail a second FWE-II (which includes failing the same FWE-II twice), they will be considered to have failed two FWE-II and will be dismissed from the OTD program, without another opportunity to retake.
-The Doctoral Capstone Experience may be retaken once, only if there have been no other course failures including fieldwork experiences.
+The Doctoral Capstone Experience may be retaken once, only if there have been no other course failures, including fieldwork experiences.
 Additional tuition will be charged for repeated courses, including Level II fieldwork and Doctoral Capstone experiences.